 Ecodesign for Sustainable Products Regulation (ESPR)

-ESPR: Becoming circular, sustainable and compliant
+Becoming circular, sustainable and compliant

 Curious to know more?
 Here's how we do it:

-- Step 1: Life-Cycle Assessment (LCA)
+• Step 1: Life Cycle Assessment (LCA)

-- Step 2: Digital Product Passport (DPP)
+• Step 2: Digital Product Passport (DPP)

-- Step 3: ESPR Compliance
+• Step 3: ESPR Compliance

-Digital Product Passport (DPP)
+• Create a Digital Product Passport (DPP) for transparency

 The second step is to create a DPP and begin by compiling key information about the product’s origin, materials, manufacturing processes, environmental impact, repairability, and end-of-life cycle recovery.
 The passport should include data such as supply chain details, material content (including recycled or hazardous materials), carbon footprint, lifespan, and instructions for disassembly, reuse, or recycling.
 This information must be standardized and made accessible to relevant stakeholders across the value chain through a QR code or serial number.

-Smarter design starts with Ecodesign
+Smarter businesses and products start with Ecodesign

 Avoid market exclusion